IBM/IBM-Spectrum-Scale-Security-Posture/README.md

 Prashant Sodhiya

-### Note: The project list easy step of implementation and is  DO-IT-YOURSELF.
+### Note: The project list easy step of implementation and is  DO-IT-YOURSELF (DIY).
 It is avalaible ‘as is’ with no formal support from IBM.
-You are also encouraged to continute to continute to the project.
+You are also welcome & encouraged to contribute to the project.